Flexible working and the right to request

 When preparing your request, whether an informal request or a formal statutory request, we recommend you take the following into account and include as much detail as possible:

-• explain your reasons for requesting the change: In particular, if the change is being requested to help with any caring/childcare responsibilities or is being requested to help you manage a disability or illness then you should clearly state this.
+- explain your reasons for requesting the change: In particular, if the change is being requested to help with any caring/childcare responsibilities or is being requested to help you manage a disability or illness then you should clearly state this.
 If you set this out explicitly your employer might realise that it could be potentially discriminatory to refuse your request.
-You may want to set out what the impact would be on you if you can’t work flexibly, particularly if it would mean that you may not be able to continue working due to childcare difficulties;
+You may want to set out what the impact would be on you if you can’t work flexibly, particularly if it would mean that you may not be able to continue working due to childcare difficulties as you employer is obliged (under the Equality Act) to consider what the impact of refusing the request would have on you and weight this up against any adverse business impact on them in agreeing to the request;

-• think about the impact the proposed change will have on your employer’s business: Showing that you’ve put yourself in your employers shoes and, importantly, demonstrating how any impact of your flexible working proposal can be addressed will make it harder for your employer to reject your request.
+- where possible, think about the impact the proposed change will have on your employer’s business: From 6th April 2024, it is no longer a requirement to explain what the effect your requested change may have on your employer and how any such effects might be dealt with; however, showing (where possible) that you’ve put yourself in your employers shoes and, importantly, demonstrating how any impact of your flexible working proposal can be addressed will make it harder for your employer to reject your request.
 Be creative but practical with your ideas to help your employer understand how any impacts can be managed.
 A starting point may be to look at the list (below) of permitted business reasons an employer could use as a basis to refuse a request.
 This should help you to identify areas that your employer may concerned about and think about how those concerns could be resolved;

-• set out the benefits to your employer: You could explain you will be more engaged and productive if you are given this flexibility, how you enjoy your role and that this would be a huge support to you as a parent and carer.
+- set out the benefits to your employer: You could explain you will be more engaged and productive if you are given this flexibility, how you enjoy your role and that this would be a huge support to you as a parent and carer.
 Many employers report productivity gains, a boost to morale, employee engagement and retention as well as increasing diversity and inclusion when flexibility is offered.
 This really could be win-win for both employer and employee.
-If you have been working from home as a result of COVID, you may be able to provide some concrete evidence for this;
+If you had been working from home due to changes brought in as a result of COVID, you may be able to provide some concrete evidence for this;

-• get the request in early as your employer can take three months to respond.
-If you are on maternity leave, and you want to return to work on a different working pattern, it’s a good idea to make sure you get your request in well before 3 months before you want to return.
+- get the request in early as your employer can take two months to respond.
+If you are on maternity leave, and you want to return to work on a different working pattern, it’s a good idea to make sure you get your request in well before 2 months before you want to return.
 You can also ask if your employer would respond sooner and set out any dates which are critical e.g. if nursery closing or changing pattern/availability.

-Important: The ACAS guidance suggesting stating if you are making your request in relation to the Equality Act 2010.
+Important: Where appropriate, it is a good idea to inform your employer that the Equality Act 2010 is relevant to your request as additional protections and rights are likely to apply in this case.
 This may apply if you are asking for flexible working for childcare purposes of to care for a disabled person or if the request is needed because of a disability.
 You should also consider including detail about the impact on family life if it is turned down.

 Informal Flexible Working Request

-If you don’t qualify to make a statutory request but you need flexibility you can still make an informal request.
+If you don’t qualify to make a statutory request (if, for example, you are not an employee or you have already made two applications in a 12 month period) but you need flexibility you can still make an informal request.
 This is outside of the Flexible Working legal framework and would not have the protections that relate to the regulations but would still be covered by the Equality Act 2010.
 We would recommend that all requests are made in writing and the above recommendations about what to cover be included.
-This may be where you need flexibility before you have 26 weeks continuous employment, or if your circumstances change and you need to make a further request within 12 months because, for example, your childcare falls through (as we saw regularly during COVID).

 What happens after you make a statutory flexible working request